hyperledger/fabric/docs/source/gossip.rst

 (endorsing and committing) peers and transaction ordering nodes.
 This decoupling of network operations requires a secure, reliable and scalable data dissemination protocol to ensure data integrity and consistency.
-To meet these requirements, the fabric implements a **gossip data dissemination protocol**.
+To meet these requirements, Hyperledger Fabric implements a **gossip data dissemination protocol**.

 Gossip protocol